 A collagen peptide supplement, sourced from animal materials like cowhide, chicken bones, fish scales, and eggshell membranes, could help you on all of these fronts.

 Collagen peptides can improve your skin health.
 A scientific study published in 2014 by researchers in Germany investigated the effects of a collagen peptide supplement on skin health in elderly women who took a collagen peptide supplement or a placebo for the eight-week study (1).

 The researchers found that skin elasticity improved in the women taking the collagen peptides, and there was some additional evidence that the supplement helped with skin hydration too.

 These results make sense, given that collagen is what gives skin its stretchy, elastic properties.
 Many wrinkle creams use formulations that are intended to regenerate collagen in your skin, and this study suggests that ingesting it directly may help as well.

-Additional research in the Journal of Medicinal Food suggests that a collagen peptide supplement aids skin by reducing some of the changes seen with aging (2).
+Additional research in the Journal of Medicinal Food suggests that a collagen peptide supplement aids the skin by reducing some of the changes seen with aging (2).

-This study used rats as an animal model, and demonstrated that increasing collagen intake over the course of four weeks led to an increased synthesis of new collagen in the skin, as well as a decrease in a different protein associated with skin aging.
+This study used rats as an animal model and demonstrated that increasing collagen intake over the course of four weeks led to an increased synthesis of new collagen in the skin, as well as a decrease in a different protein associated with skin aging.